Great Basin Astronomy Festival

 Event Descriptions

-Find information here on the details of each event during the Astronomy Festival.
-Check the schedule above for times and dates of each event.
+Find details of each event during the Astronomy Festival below.
+Check the schedule above for dates and times of each event.

 Telescope Viewing & Star Parties

-Each night of the festival, amateur astronomers gather with their telescopes near the Astronomy Amphitheater to showcase the night sky and dazzle any interested with the endless number of dark sky objects.
-Look at star-forming nebulas, star clusters older than our solar system, far off galaxies millions of light years distant, or our closer neighbors in the form of the planets which dot our night sky.
+Each night, amateur astronomers gather their telescopes near the Astronomy Amphitheater to showcase the night sky and dazzle with a peek through their eyepieces.
+Look at colorful star-forming nebulas, ancient star clusters, far off galaxies millions of light years distant, or the planets which dot our night sky.

 Telescope viewing is driven almost entirely by volunteers donating their time and the use of their delicate equipment to the park.
 Treat volunteers and their telescopes with the care & respect they deserve.